-Code Competency Title ICTICT211 Develop solutions for basic ICT malfunctions and problems ICTICT311 Customise packaged software applications
+Code Competency Title ICTSAS211 Customise packaged software applications ICTSAS211 Develop solutions for basic ICT malfunctions and problems

 All units of competency are optional for students undertaking an M course.

 It is essential to access training.gov.au for detailed up to date information relating to the above competencies.